Olezha/Airline/README.md

 DELETE | | /aircrafts/{id} | | Delete aircraft

-Get calculated total passenger capacity and cargo capacity of all the aircrafts in the airline
+Get calculated total passenger capacity and cargo capacity of all the aircrafts in the airline:

 Method | URL | Description
 ------ | --- | -----------